Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 ## Context

-Mutual authentication is required for most of API developed for Open Banking.
+Mutual authentication is required for most APIs developed for Open Banking.

-According to the Open Banking Specification, the MTLS is required for both components : Cloud Entity and the API Gateway Listener.
-Here is a diagram that explains how it's working.
+According to the Open Banking Specification, the MTLS is required for the Cloud Entity and API Gateway Listener components.
+See the diagram which explains how it is working.
 ![MTLS diagram](/Images/mtls.png)

-See more about the Certificate Verification with MTLS in Open Banking context in [Mutual Authentication and Certificate Verification](/docs/overview/integration/mutual-auth)
+See more about the Certificate Verification with MTLS in Open Banking context in [Mutual Authentication and Certificate Verification](/docs/overview/integration/mutual-auth).

 ### API Gateway MTLS

 The reference architecture uses an ingress controller to support the MTLS capabilities.

-Others possibilities are :
+Others possibilities are:

 * Use a component in front of the Kubernetes cluster to support the MTLS termination.
 In this condition, Axway recommands to have a component nearest the Kubernetes cluster.

 * Replace the nginx ingress controller by another ingress controller that supports the required features.

-See the required features the ingress controler in [Deployment > Prerequisites](/docs/deployment/prerequisites)
+Refer to the required features the ingress controller in [Deployment - Prerequisites](/docs/deployment/prerequisites)

-Note: Usage of the MTLS Listener embedded on the API-gateway configuration would require each customer to build their own docker images, as the container maturity level doesn't allow us to externalize certificates.
+{{% alert title="Note" color="primary" %}} Usage of the MTLS Listener embedded on the API-gateway configuration would require each customer to build their own Docker images, as the container maturity level does not allow us to externalize certificates.{{% /alert %}}

 ### Cloud Entity MTLS

 Cloud Entity supports the MTLS and the root CA must be added in the component.

-Note : The target architecture is that API-Gateway must route the request to ACP.
-So ACP won't be accessible directly.
+{{% alert title="Note" color="primary" %}} The target architecture is that API-Gateway must route the request to ACP.
+So ACP will not be accessible directly.{{% /alert %}}

 ## Setup the solution for MTLS with test certificates

+This section includes the prerequisites and tasks to setup the solution for MTLS.

 ### Prerequisites